 Ramble around Tarragona Rambla.
 To kick off your day in Tarragona, I would highly recommend for you to ramble around Tarragona Rambla or La Rambla Nova.
-This is the heart of the city where you could simply enjoy the time of your life strolling and people-watching along with the locals.
-While you visit Tarragona, be sure to also appreciate the absence of buskers, the array of street arts, historical monuments, and sip on some good coffee in its well-kept cafes.
+This is the heart of the city where you could simply enjoy the time of your life strolling around and people-watching along with the locals.
+While you visit Tarragona, be sure to also appreciate the absence of street entertainers, the array of street arts, the many historical monuments, and the chance to sip on some good coffee in one of its well-kept cafes.

 Enter into the time machine of Tarraco ruins.
-Like many ancient sites, the ruins of Tarraco remains inhabited, but a lot of tourists and locals alike go there because its archaeological ensemble is “one of the largest archaeological sites of Roman Hispania” that is still preserved in Spain up to this day.
-Here, you can turn back time through some Tarragona sightseeing at its Roman walls, The Amphitheatre, Early Christian Cemetery, The Circus, Aqueduct, and Triumphal Arc de Berà, to name some.
-And yup, you guessed it, the archaeological ensemble was declared as a World Heritage Site by UNESCO in 2000!
+Like many ancient sites, the ruins of Tarraco are uninhabited, but a lot of tourists and locals alike go there because its archaeological remains are “one of the largest archaeological sites of Roman Hispania” that is still preserved in Spain up to this day.
+Here, you can turn back time through some Tarragona sightseeing at its Roman walls, The Amphitheatre, Early Christian Cemetery, The Circus, Aqueduct, and Triumphal Arc de Berà, to name a few popular spots.
+And yup, you guessed it, the archaeological remains were declared as a World Heritage Site by UNESCO in 2000!
 What a majestic sight to behold!

 Chew on its gustatory food.
 Of course, your tour in Tarragona won’t be complete if you don’t get to taste the food offerings of Tarragona.
-The city is rich in seafood, Catalan cuisine, eel dishes, pig trotters, frog legs, and huge fruits and vegetables!
-There are many options to eat in but I suggest for you to try La Capital, La Andaluza LC de la Part Alta, Txantxangorri, La Fàbrica, Koop, Ithaca, and El Complet.
+The city is rich in seafood, Catalan cuisine, eel dishes, pig trotters, frogs legs, and huge fruits and vegetables!
+There are many places to eat at but I suggest for you to try La Capital, La Andaluza LC de la Part Alta, Txantxangorri, La Fàbrica, Koop, Ithaca, and El Complet.

-Located at the easternmost side in Spain, Cadaqués is one of the most beautiful places around Barcelona!
-This town in the province of Girona that boasts of high cliffs, seascapes, and a remarkable art history because of Salvador Dali, Pablo Picasso, Joan Vehí, André Breton, and Eugeni d’Ors.
-Cadaques is one of those great places that you should add to your list of Barcelona sightseeing tours, and below are the main points of interests that you should not miss:
+Located on the easternmost side of Spain, Cadaqués is one of the most beautiful places around Barcelona!
+This town in the province of Girona that boasts of high cliffs, spectacular seascapes, and a remarkable art history because of Salvador Dali, Pablo Picasso, Joan Vehí, André Breton, and Eugeni d’Ors.
+Cadaques is one of those great places that you should add to your list of Barcelona sightseeing tours, and below are the main points of interest that you should not miss:

 Pay a visit to Casa Salvador Dalí.
 One of the prominent artists who made a mark in Cadaqués is painter Salvador Dali who lived and worked here for 50 years.
 This is why you should totally visit his house during your Cadaques day trip!
 Explore his maze-like seaside house, his works of art, and the fancy eggs he installed on his roof, among other things.

-Keep in mind though to secure your admission tickets in advance because they sell out fast.
+Keep in mind, though, to buy your admission tickets in advance because they sell out fast.
 For more details, click here.
-After wandering around the Dali house in Cadaques, I suggest for you to have some adventurous taxi boat tours around the cape!
+After wandering around the Dali house in Cadaques, I suggest you take an adventurous taxi boat tour around the cape!

 Indulge in pesto pasta and some tapas.
-For a generous serving of the meal, head on to La Gritta and indulge in some pesto pasta, pizza, sardines, and even ice creams while enjoying an unobstructed harbor view.
-After which you could spend some time people-watching at the hipster terrace bar of Bar Mut with tapas in your left hand and a glass of mojitos in your right!
+For a generously sized meal portion, head on over to La Gritta and indulge in some pesto pasta, pizza, sardines, and even ice cream while enjoying an unobstructed harbor view.
+Afterwards you could spend some time people-watching at the hipster terrace bar of Bar Mut with tapas in your left hand and a mojito in your right!

 Explore Cap de Creus Nature Reserve.
-This spot promises scenic hiking routes, bursting vegetation, cliffs, coastlines, and even underwater worlds for you to dive in.
-An adventure spot that you shouldn’t miss while you’re in Cadaqués!
+This spot promises scenic hiking routes, overflowing vegetation, cliffs, coastlines, and even underwater worlds for you to dive in.
+It’s an adventure spot you don’t want to miss while you’re in Cadaqués!

 How to get from Barcelona to Cadaques